dngami/API-testing-tool/README.md

 # API-testing-tool
-This is a tool built using Jmeter to test performance of APIs in lower environment.
+Aim : To build a tool using Jmeter to test performance of APIs in lower environment.

 Test API For Flight Scheduling/ Database has been made the functioning of which is described below